LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Introduction

 Current methodologies primarily follow two paradigms: item-ID based modeling~\cite{Wang2018self,Sun2019Bert4rec} and item-content based modeling~\cite{Hou2022uni,liu2023text}.
 While these approaches learn representations from interaction sequences, they indiscriminately incorporate all items during training, implicitly assuming uniform relevance across interactions.
 This oversight amplifies noise propagation, as models struggle to distinguish between core preferences and transient outliers~\cite{lin2023self,zhang2024ssdrec}.
-Recent attempts to address noise either adjust item weights or rely on implicit contrastive learning~\cite{yang2023debiased}, but these methods lack explicit mechanisms to identify and eliminate noise, limiting their interpretability.
+Recent attempts to address noise either adjust item weights~\cite{wang2021denoising}, or rely on implicit contrastive learning~\cite{yang2023debiased}, but these methods lack explicit mechanisms to identify and eliminate noise, limiting their interpretability.

-To model the consistent preference of users, we propose the User-Consistent Preference-based Sequential Recommendation System (ConsRec), which models user stable preferences by denoising their interacted items.
-Specifically, ConsRec constructs a user-interacted item graph by collecting all items clicked by a specific user and connecting item pairs with a higher semantic similarity.
-Then, ConsRec extracts the maximum connected subgraph from the user-interacted item graph to identify the items that represent the consistent preferences of users.
-These identified items of the maximum connected subgraph are from the densest semantic cluster, effectively helping to model stable preferences.
+To address these challenges, we propose Learned Item Shortcuts for Sequential Recommendation (\method{}), a novel framework that explicitly captures stable user preferences by extracting personalized semantic shortcuts from interaction histories.
+Specifically, \method{} first learns task-agnostic semantic representations to estimate similarities between items, and then constructs a personalized semantic graph using all items previously clicked by the user, based on pairwise item similarities.
+Next, \method{} identifies a Maximal Semantic Connectivity subset of the personalized semantic graph that best captures the user's underlying preferences, serving as semantic shortcuts to guide the user behavior modeling for recommendation.
+By focusing on these highly representative items, \method{} effectively filters out irrelevant interactions while preserving the diversity of the user's genuine interests.

-Our experimental results on Amazon Product and Yelp datasets demonstrate the effectiveness of ConsRec by achieving a 13\% improvement over different baseline models.
-ConsRec can also broaden its effectiveness to different recommendation architectures, showing its generalization ability.
-Further analysis shows that the retained item sets not only exhibit higher intra‑cluster semantic similarity but also better match with user preferences in predicting the next item, confirming the robustness of ConsRec in broadening its effectiveness to different recommendation scenarios.
-Our work bridges the gap between semantic understanding and graph-based noise filtering, offering a principled solution to enhance sequential recommendation performance.
+Our experimental results on the Amazon Product and Yelp datasets demonstrate that \method{} achieves up to 13\% improvement over a range of baseline models.
+Our framework generalizes well across different recommendation architectures, highlighting its flexibility.
+Further analysis shows that the extracted shortcuts consist of semantically similar items, and that these subsets are more predictive of user preferences in next-item recommendation.
+Overall, \method{} bridges the gap between semantic representation and noise filtering, providing a principled and generalizable solution for improving sequential recommendation performance.